Taliglucerase alfa (Intravenous)

-Taliglucerase alfa injection is used to treat type 1 Gaucher's disease.
+Taliglucerase alfa injection is used for the long-term treatment of type 1 Gaucher disease.
 This disease is caused by the lack of a certain enzyme in the body called glucocerebrosidase.
 This enzyme is necessary for the body to use fats correctly, and fats will build up in certain areas of the body if the enzyme is not present.
 Taliglucerase alfa replaces the missing enzyme to help the body process fats.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For taliglucerase alfa, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to taliglucerase alfa or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of taliglucerase alfa injection in children younger than 4 years of age.
 Safety and efficacy have not been established.

 Although appropriate studies on the relationship of age to the effects of taliglucerase alfa injection have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.